 The International Energy Agency is an international energy forum comprised of 29 industrialized countries under the Organization for Economic Development and Cooperation (OECD).

-The IEA was established in 1974, in the wake of the 1973/74 oil crisis, to help its members respond to major oil supply disruptions, a role it continues to fulfill today.
+The IEA was established in 1974, in the wake of the 1973-1974 oil crisis, to help its members respond to major oil supply disruptions, a role it continues to fulfill today.
 IEA’s mandate has expanded over time to include tracking and analyzing global key energy trends, promoting sound energy policy, and fostering multinational energy technology cooperation.
-As the global energy picture has changed, the IEA has sought to engage key non-members in its activities, including Brazil, China, India, Indonesia, Russia, South Africa, and Mexico.
+As the global energy picture has changed, the IEA has sought to engage key non-members in its activities, including Brazil, China, India, Indonesia, South Africa, Thailand, Singapore, Morocco and accession countries Mexico and Chile.
+The IEA’s energy analyses, international data collection, and coordinated collective emergency response capabilities are unique and highly regarded.

 Value to the United States

-The United States Government values IEA’s policy analyses and data collection, coordinated collective emergency response and partnership on key projects and analysis with other international organizations and initiatives, such as the Asia-Pacific Economic Cooperation (APEC), the Association of Southeast Asian Nations (ASEAN), the Carbon Sequestration Leadership Forum (CSLF), the Clean Energy Ministerial (CEM), and the International Partnership for Energy Efficiency Cooperation (IPEEC).
-By encouraging countries to make investments in clean energy sources to build a low-carbon future, IEA provides critical leadership on the transition to a low carbon future.
+The United States Government values IEA’s policy analyses and data collection, coordinated collective emergency response and partnership on key projects and analysis with other international organizations and initiatives, such as the G-20/G-7, the Carbon Sequestration Leadership Forum (CSLF), the Clean Energy Ministerial (CEM) and the International Partnership for Energy Efficiency Cooperation (IPEEC).

 Facilitates comprehensive energy security